sframe-wg/sframe/draft-omara-sframe.md

 |               |      |               |     |               |
 +---------------+      +---------------+     +---------------+
 ~~~~~
-{: title="Encryption flow" }
+{: title="Encryption flow with per-frame encryption" }

 ### Decryption

+Before decrypting, a client needs to assemble a full SFrame ciphertext.
+When
+SFrame is applied per-packet, this is done by extracting the payload of a
-The receiving clients buffer all packets that belongs to the same frame using the frame beginning and ending marks in the generic RTP frame header extension, and once all packets are available, it passes it to SFrame for decryption.
-The KID field in the SFrame header is used to find the right key for the encrypted frame.
+decrypted SRTP packet.
+When SFrame is applied per-frame, the receiving client buffers all packets that belongs to the same frame using the frame beginning and ending marks in the generic RTP frame header extension.
+Once all packets are available and in order, the receiver forms an SFrame ciphertext by concatenating their payloads, then passes the ciphertext to SFrame for decryption.

+The KID field in the SFrame header is used to find the right key and salt for the encrypted frame, and the CTR field is used to construct the nonce.

 ~~~~~
-def decrypt(frame_metadata, sframe):
+def decrypt(metadata, sframe):
-  header, encrypted_frame = split_header(sframe)
-  S, CTR, KID = parse_header(header)
+  CTR, KID, ciphertext = parse_ciphertext(sframe)

   sframe_key, sframe_salt = key_store[KID]

-  frame_ctr = encode_big_endian(CTR, AEAD.Nn)
+  ctr = encode_big_endian(CTR, AEAD.Nn)
-  frame_nonce = xor(sframe_salt, frame_ctr)
+  nonce = xor(sframe_salt, ctr)
-  frame_aad = header + frame_metadata
+  aad = header + metadata

-  return AEAD.Decrypt(sframe_key, frame_nonce, frame_aad, encrypted_frame)
+  return AEAD.Decrypt(sframe_key, nonce, aad, ciphertext)
 ~~~~~

-For frames that are failed to decrypt because there is key available for the KID in the SFrame header, the client MAY buffer the frame and retry decryption once a key with that KID is received.
+If a ciphertext fails to decrypt because there is no key available for the KID in the SFrame header, the client MAY buffer the ciphertext and retry decryption once a key with that KID is received.

 ### Duplicate Frames

 Unlike messaging application, in video calls, receiving a duplicate frame doesn't necessary mean the client is under a replay attack, there are other reasons that might cause this, for example the sender might just be sending them in case of packet loss.
 SFrame decryptors use the highest received frame counter to protect against this.
 It allows only older frame pithing a short interval to support out of order delivery.

 ## Ciphersuites